What is our primary use case?

 Its flexibility is the most valuable feature.
 We can hook up using any protocol that's out there, to anybody.
 We've got a good in-house team that can work out with all the parts of it, including transformations for the bespoke processes that we sometimes need.

-We're not using half of its capabilities at the moment.
-We haven't hit the edges of it yet.
+We're not using half of its capabilities at the moment so haven't hit the edges of it yet.
 We're not particularly leading edge, nor are most of our customers.

 What needs improvement?

-There are some aspects at the front, the actual queries that you use, that could be improved.
+There are some aspects of the front-end GUI, the actual queries that you use, that could be improved.
 They're all very minor to be honest.
 It's quite a nice modular system.
 It fits together quite well.
 The changes would be to the usability of the system at the front-end.
 It's not the underlying processing function of the system.
 It's how we maintain things and being able to see what's going on.

 For how long have I used the solution?